NYU-CUNY Prevention Research Center Completed Special Interest & Supplemental Projects

 Workplace Health Resource Network Collaborating Center

-As collaborators within the Workplace Health Resource Network, researchers Nadia S. Islam, PhD, and Sherry Baron, MD, MPH, created a pilot project to engage low-wage and immigrant workers in a participatory workplace health program.
+As collaborators within the Workplace Health Resource Network, researchers Nadia S. Islam, PhD, and Sherry Baron, MD, MPH created a pilot project to engage low-wage and immigrant workers in a participatory workplace health program.
 Our team applied the Center for the Promotion of Health in the New England Workplace Participatory Workplace Health Design Tool in a community setting, and identified how policy innovations can promote interest in workplace health programs.
-Learn more about the network and its research to promote and protect worker health, safety, and wellbeing.

 Led by investigator Nadia S. Islam, PhD, we used a community-engaged mixed-methods study to explore barriers and facilitators to colorectal cancer screening among diverse South Asian subgroups in New York City, and disseminated the findings to inform the delivery of culturally tailored campaigns and interventions to increase screening.
 Using the New York City Community Health Survey, we conducted a secondary data analysis of a large, city-wide cross-sectional dataset with detailed country-of-origin information to explore socio-demographic, behavioral, access to care, and neighborhood-level barriers and facilitators of colorectal cancer screening among Asian Indian, Pakistani, and Bangladeshi residents.